 Thesis - Open Access

 Current air traffic levels around the world have pushed the enterprise architecture deployed to support air traffic management to the breaking point.
 Technology limitations prevent expansion of the current solutions to handle rising utilization levels without adopting radically different information delivery approaches.
 Meanwhile, an architectural transition would present the opportunity to support business and safety requirements that are not currently addressable.
 The purpose of this research paper is to create a framework for more effectively sharing positioning information utilizing improved air traffic control navigation and communication systems.

 © Samuel Durbin

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Durbin, Samuel, "Service Delivery Utilizing Wireless Technology Within The Air Traffic Control Communication And Navigation Domain To Improve Positioning Awareness" (2011).
-All Regis University Theses.
+Student Publications.
 740.